LuyandaMbalenhle/Digital-Portfolio/README.md

 **Result**
 I successfully completed the quiz, answering all questions correctly as indicated by the "Correct" result for each one.
 More importantly, this exercise solidified my theoretical knowledge of interview fundamentals.
 I now feel equipped to apply these concepts practically; specifically, I plan to use the CAR method (and its more common counterpart, STAR) to structure my answers, ensuring I provide concrete examples of my skills and experiences.
 This quiz was a valuable step in building my confidence for upcoming mock interviews and real job applications.

+## Mock Interview Video

+**Evidence**
+**Situation:**
+As part of developing my professional interview skills, I participated in a recorded mock interview session.
+The interview simulated a real-world scenario for an entry-level position in the ICT field, featuring common behavioral and technical questions that graduates typically encounter.

+**Task:**
+My objective was to demonstrate strong communication skills, professional demeanor, and the ability to effectively articulate my qualifications using structured response methods.
+I aimed to practice handling pressure, thinking on my feet, and receiving constructive feedback to identify areas for improvement.

+**Action**
+For the "Tell me about yourself" question, I prepared and delivered a structured elevator pitch that covered:
+Present: My current status as a final-year ICT Diploma student at CPUT
+Past: Relevant technical skills and project experience gained during my studies
+Future: My career aspirations and how they align with potential roles in the technology sector Throughout the mock interview, I consciously applied the STAR technique to behavioral questions, ensuring my answers were specific and results-oriented.
+I maintained professional body language, active listening, and thoughtful pacing in my responses

+**Results**
+The mock interview was an invaluable learning experience.
+Reviewing the recording allowed me to objectively assess my performance.
+I received positive feedback on my structured approach to "Tell me about yourself" and my ability to provide concrete examples of my skills.
+Areas identified for improvement included reducing nervous habits and elaborating more on specific technical projects.
+This exercise significantly boosted my confidence and provided tangible evidence of my interview readiness.

+## Professional Interview